raptor-ml/docs/docs/guides/labsdk/1-basics.md

 ```

 :::note
-Although the `replay` function automatically detect some fields from the dataframe and set them in the NatunRequest, it's
+Although the `replay` function automatically detect some fields from the dataframe and set them in the RaptorRequest, it's
 it is not always able to detect all the fields.

 We can use the following arguments to specify the fields that we want to use: